rfhayn/grocery-recipe-manager/docs/roadmap.md

 ---

-**Next Action**: Begin M4.3.1 Recipe Source Tracking Foundation (2-2.5 hours)
+**Next Action**: Begin M4.3.5 Ingredient Normalization (4 hours) or wrap up M4 for TestFlight

-**Status**: M1-M4.2 complete with ~73 hours total.
-M4.3.1 ready to begin with all dependencies satisfied, comprehensive PRD and implementation guidance prepared, and strong technical foundation in place.
-Core Data relationship changes will establish the foundation for recipe transparency features in M4.3.2+.
+**Status**: M1-M4.3.4 complete with ~81.25 hours total.
+M4.3.5 ready to begin with complete 50+ page PRD, 4-phase implementation plan, and strong technical foundation.
+Normalization will improve data quality by eliminating 30-50% of duplicate ingredient templates through intelligent name standardization.
+Optional - can defer to post-TestFlight if desired.